fajaralfad/fajaralfad/README.md

 # Hi there, I'm Fajar Alfad! 👋

-I'm a 4th-semester student at Universitas Lampung with skills in programming and proficiency in languages such as Python, Java, and web development technologies like HTML, CSS, JavaScript, and frameworks such as Tailwind and Bootstrap.
+I'm a 4th-semester student at Universitas Lampung with skills in programming and proficiency in languages such as Python, Java, and web development technologies like Php, HTML, CSS, JavaScript, and frameworks such as Tailwind and Bootstrap.

 ## 🛠️ My Skills
-- **Programming Languages**: Python, Java
+- **Programming Languages**: Python, Java, Prolog
-- **Web Development**: HTML, CSS, JavaScript
+- **Web Development**: HTML, CSS, JavaScript, Php
 - **Frameworks**: Tailwind, Bootstrap

 ## 📊 GitHub Stats